 Returning to work can eliminate the inflation protection that increased your deferred pension.
 In some circumstances, the inflation increases could be worth more than the extra credit you'll accumulate when you return to work.

-On the other hand, returning to work after a lengthy absence may have a positive impact on your pension.
+On the other hand, returning to work after a long time away may have a positive impact on your pension.
 Your pension will be recalculated based on plan provisions in effect when you retire or leave the plan.
 This could, for example, lower the early retirement reduction to 2.5% from 5%.